druid-io/druid-io.github.io/docs/latest/design/coordinator.md

 * `/druid/coordinator/v1/datasources/{dataSourceName}/intervals/{interval}?full`

 Returns a map of segment intervals contained within the specified interval to a map of segment metadata to a set of server names that contain the segment for an interval.

+* `/druid/coordinator/v1/datasources/{dataSourceName}/intervals/{interval}/serverview`

+Returns a map of segment intervals contained within the specified interval to information about the servers that contain the segment for an interval.

 * `/druid/coordinator/v1/datasources/{dataSourceName}/segments`